Animals, Plants, and Nature in Stanley Park, Vancouver

 Stanley Park is located in Vancouver, British Columbia.
 It's one of Canada’s most famous city parks and is a wonderful place to observe nature at any time of year.
 The park is located on a peninsula projecting into Burrard Inlet and occupies an area of 405 hectares (1000 acres).
-It contains a variety of habitats for walkers to explore: carefully tended grass with cultivated flowers, shrubs, and trees, a seawall path which offers great views and access to both rocky and sandy beaches, and trails through forests filled with hemlock, cedar, and fir trees.
+It contains a variety of habitats for walkers to explore: carefully tended grass with cultivated flowers, shrubs, and trees, a seawall path that offers great views and access to both rocky and sandy beaches, and trails through forests filled with hemlock, cedar, and fir trees.
 Many different animals can be found in each of the habitats.

 Stanley Park is beautiful in winter as well as summer.
 The mild weather in Vancouver means that many animals are active all year long.
 Evergreen plants are beautiful at any time.
 Buds and catkins open early in the year when many other places in Canada have snow.
 The Vancouver Aquarium is located in Stanley Park and is open throughout the year.
 The park also contains some interesting landscape features that can be appreciated throughout the year.

 Stanley Park is located on a peninsula that juts out into Burrard Inlet.

 Stanley Park is a wonderful place to take photos.
 I always have a camera with me when I visit the park.
 Unless otherwise stated, all of the photographs in this article were taken by me.

 An Overview of the Park

 Stanley Park was opened on September 27th, 1888.
 It was named in honour of Lord Stanley, who was the Governor General of Canada at the time.
 The park is easily reached from downtown Vancouver by walking, cycling, or driving.
 Buses also travel to the park.
 A link to a trip planner for people travelling by public transit is provided in the "Reference and Resources" section below.